soladity/integrations/Contributing.md

 ### Checklist

+  - When making a fix, first write a breaking test for it
   - Make sure your tests are complete and passing
   - Make sure you follow the style of the rest of our integrations
+  - Run `make lint` and make sure that it doesn't complain
+  - Make sure new intgration tests have fixtures
+  - Send demo account credentials to integrations@segment.io (teammates: put them in Meldium)

 ### That's it!